-The CPD (through the Division Chiefs) is responsible for having written performance reviews conducted: (1) annually (approximately one month before the employee's anniversary date); (2) upon firing of the employee; or (3) when desired by the CPD, or when requested by the employee.
-Annual reviews will be based upon the job descriptions; goals set by the CPD, the Division Chief, and the employee; and the quality of work that each employee contributes within those definitions.
+The CPD is responsible for having written performance reviews conducted: annually.
+Annual reviews will be based upon the job descriptions; goals set by the CPD, the First Assistant, and the employee; and the quality of work that each employee contributes within those definitions.